Langham, Norfolk

-Langham is a village and civil parish in the English county Norfolk.
+Langham is a village and civil parish in the English county of Norfolk.

-Langham is located 14.7 mi west of Cromer and 27.2 mi north-west of Norwich, along the B1156 road, between Blakeney and Sharrington and within the Norfolk Coast Area of Outstanding Natural Beauty.
+Langham is located 14.7 mi west of Cromer and 27.2 mi northwest of Norwich, along the B1156 road, between Blakeney and Sharrington and within the Norfolk Coast Area of Outstanding Natural Beauty.

 History

 Langham's name is of Anglo-Saxon origin and derives from the Old English for the long homestead.

 In the Domesday Book, Langham is listed as a settlement of 62 households in the hundred of Holt.
 In 1086, the village was part of the East Anglian estates of William de Beaufeu.

 Langham Hall was built in the 18th century in the Greek Revival style for the Reverend Rippinghall who also designed the house.
 The hall was used as a hospital by the Royal Air Force during the Second World War.

 During the Second World War, much of the parish became RAF Langham which was used until 1961 mostly by RAF Coastal Command.
 Today, a dome used to trained air gunners still stands and is one of the few examples still left in the country.

 The former site of the airfield is the site of reputed haunting in which screaming, the sounds of aircraft crashing and ghostly USAAF servicemen have been heard or seen.